 - Remove the vinyl cover and lightly spray with water using your garden hose.
 This helps loosen debris and dirt buildup.

 - Use a mild cleansing solution or common baking soda and scrub the cover using a large sponge, and then rinse using water from the garden hose.
-The vinyl cover’s bottom can be rinsed without the use of cleanser of soap.
+The vinyl cover’s bottom can be rinsed without the use of a cleanser or soap.

 - Wipe all surfaces dry using a soft rag.